Skip to main content

 #

-• Buying Tips: If you buy a truffle, it should be firm to the touch, like a potato.
+• Buying Tips: A good truffle should be firm to the touch.
 If it feels soft or spongy, it is past its prime.
-Wrap it in a paper towel and store it in a glass jar in the fridge—and eat it within a few days!
+Wrap it in a paper towel, store it in a glass jar in the fridge, and eat it within 48 hours!

-Truffle hunting is more than just a search for an ingredient; it is a ritual that connects the people of Piedmont to their land and their past.
+Truffle hunting is more than just a search for an ingredient; it is a ritual that connects the people of Piedmont to their land.
 It is a reminder that some of the greatest treasures in life are those that we have to work—and wait—to find.
-Buon appetito!